opensearch-project/opensearch-plugins/TESTING.md

 See [CI Workflows](STANDARDS.md#ci-workflows) for example.

 #### A status badge in README file of the repository to show the code coverage.  ([example](https://github.com/opensearch-project/index-management#readme))
-Add the follwing line at the header of the README markdown file:
+Add the following line at the header of the README markdown file:
 ```
 [![codecov](https://codecov.io/gh/opensearch-project/REPO-NAME-HERE/branch/main/graph/badge.svg)](https://codecov.io/gh/opensearch-project/REPO-NAME-HERE)
 ```